rirolab/rirolab.github.io/undergrad.markdown

 3. You can then join our lab.

 ### Note
-- We are looking for domestic undergrads only at this moement.
+- We are looking for domestic undergrads only at this moment.
 - We will provide a desk and a computer.
 - Internship students will be paid during Summer and Winter vacations.